cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/vms/Vm.rst

 .. java:method::  Host getHost()
    :outertype: Vm

-   Gets the Host where the Vm is or will be placed.
+   Gets the \ :java:ref:`Host`\  where the Vm is or will be placed.
 To know if the Vm was already created inside this Host, call the \ :java:ref:`isCreated()`\  method.

-   :return: the host
+   :return: the Host

    **See also:** :java:ref:`.isCreated()`